 - Screen your offers: Just putting across an offer doesn’t necessarily mean that your audiences will like it.
 That is why constant tracking and monitoring is required to ensure that your offers identify well with your target audience.

-You have to keep in mind that not every visitor who comes to your site is ready to purchase your products or services.
+Not every visitor who comes to your site is ready to purchase your products or services.
 Employ the best practices to move your leads through the funnel.
 Put in consistent efforts in order to retain the interest of your leads and prevent them from dropping off.
 Establish and maintain their desire to interact with your company and stick around to see what you’ve got to offer.

 - Wield the power of email campaigns: To help visitors know your business and the products and services that you offer in a better manner, make use of email campaigns.
 You have got to see that the interest of the customers is retained as this is vital for your email list.